joeyverbeke/gradi-calibrate/README.md

 | SD | D6 / P0 or 3V3 | Tie high to enable the amp (firmware drives D6 high). |
 | OUT+/OUT- | Speaker | Observes the breakout’s differential outputs. |

-As long as the asset WAV files are 16-bit mono the host will stream them directly; no additional conversion is required.
+As long as the asset WAV files are 16-bit mono the host will stream them directly; the wearable path now expects 48 kHz sources, so resample clips with `python tools/wav_resample.py assets --apply` after any edits.

 ## Audio Assets